ojooubeh/WaterWall-Run/README_en.md

 - Server management (DNS, BBR, optimization)
 - Automatic download retry using WARP if initial download fails

+## Installation

+To install the script, use one of the following methods:

 ### Method 1: Download and Run with curl